Shopify/shopify-cli/README.md

 ```
 ### Loading your app within the admin

 As the Shopify App CLI creates an embedded app, you'll need to install it on a development store.
-To do so, you'll need to head to `HTTPS://your-ngrok-url.io/auth?shop=your-development-store.myshopify.com`.
+To do so, open the installation URL in your web browser:  `https://<LIVE_NGROK_URL>/auth?shop=your-development-store.myshopify.com`.
 This will prompt you to install on your development store.
-App Bridge and some Polaris components are only available within the admin.
+It’s necessary to view and test your app in a live development store because some App Bridge and Polaris features are only available for use by your app when it’s embedded in the Shopify admin.

 ### Generate new app features